- MFA-accepted translator on our in-house panel on staff for Thai

 Treat this page as the brief we would give an internal junior the first time we asked them to own a Tax Return / Income Tax Filing → Thai file from intake to courier.
-Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the playbook below covers price, calendar, supporting copies, transliteration rules and the rejection patterns the Thai desk sees most often.
+Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Thai file below.

 Why a specialist Thai translator matters for Tax Return / Income Tax Filing